haxtheweb/edtechjoker/draft-outline.md

 ## Problems discovered (I'll write these on the board and translate here for after)
 -

-## Known "problems" I want you to be able to fix
-- Remove all references to "tag names" and replace them with a class name selector
-- add a "hover" state which also works with "focus"
-- Make sure when we hit our button that it goes to the link
-- Make sure that when we TAB into the button, that it doesn't tab to the link AND the button, it should only tag to 1 (this is accessibility or a11y work for short)

-By the end of class I want you to try and combine all of your cards into a new code pen (being able to copy and paste from the people in your pod to create a new one that has all 4 cards and all the CSS / HTML for the cards in the same pen)

 ## Remediation
 - Swap codepens / audit the codepen of your pod.
 Look for the following and anything else you don’t understand
 - Clean up your current card CSS so that **media queries work** - this was a common thing that was missing in HW2.